Skip to content

 Manage committee membership

-Settings → HOA → Committee Roster: - Add or remove members. - Set their role (Chair, Vice-Chair, Treasurer, Secretary, Member). - Term start + end dates. - Each member's HOA portal access is tied to these dates — terms ending automatically revoke access.
+Settings → HOA → Committee Roster: - Add or remove members. - Set their role (President, Vice-President, Treasurer, Secretary, Member-at-Large). - Term start + end dates. - Each member's HOA portal access is tied to these dates — terms ending automatically revoke access.

 Configure access to finances